“Best midrange self-emptying robot vacuum — LIDAR mapping and 5,500 Pa suction outperform competitors at this price”

 Robot Vacuums

-12 expert sources
+Expert Consensus across 12 sources

 Updated:“The Roborock Q7 Max+ is our top pick for most people — the self-empty dock and strong suction make it genuinely hands-off for weeks at a time”